 They proved, for a complete minimal surface $S^2$ (properly) immersed in $\Han$ and such that $\int_S\Vert B^S\Vert^2 d\sigma <\infty$, the following version of the Chern-Osserman Inequality, in terms of the volume growth of the extrinsic balls:

-The proof of these authors encompasses elaborated computations which depends on the properties of the hyperbolic functions, far from the complex analysis techniques used in the Euclidean case.
+The proof of these authors entails elaborate computations which depend on the properties of the hyperbolic functions, far from the complex analysis techniques used in the Euclidean case.

-A natural question which arises in this setting is: do we have an analogous formula when we consider cmi surfaces in a Cartan-Hadamard manifold with sectional curvatures bounded from above by a strictly negative quantity $b <0$?.
-We provide in this paper a (partial) answer to this question.
-Namely, we have proved that this formula also holds for cmi surfaces with finite total extrinsic curvature in an ambient Cartan-Hadamard manifold which, in addition, are not too curved (on average) with respect the Hyperbolic space with constant sectional curvature given by the upper bound $b$.
-We have the following:
+A natural question which arises in this setting is: do we have an analogous formula when we consider complete minimal surfaces that are properly immersed in a Cartan-Hadamard manifold with sectional curvatures bounded from above by a strictly negative quantity $b <0$?
+In this paper we provide a (partial) answer to this question.
+Namely, we have proven that this formula holds for complete minimal surfaces that are properly immersed in an ambient Cartan-Hadamard manifold, with the Hilbert-Schmidt norm of its second fundamental form controlled by $h_b(r)$, the mean curvature (pointed inward) of the geodesic spheres $S^{b,n-1}_r$ and with finite total extrinsic curvature.
+We also assume that our ambient Cartan-Hadamard manifold is not too curved (on average) with respect to the Hyperbolic space with constant sectional curvature given by the upper bound $b$.